Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 -   K - Halt movement
 -   Spacebar - Kill current operation and stop movement

-RViz also allows placing 2d goals from the UI, this can be done by clicking the "Set 2d Goal" button in the top middle of the UI and then clicking on any part of the map.
+RViz also allows placing 2d goals from the UI, this can be done by clicking the "2d Nav Goal" button in the top middle of the UI and then clicking on any part of the map.

 The rover has three different operation types which the operator can start using the UI: